brettz9/atyourcommand/README.md

 arguments can optionally be remembered; share options across all of these addons?

-1. Modify filebrowser-enhanced to allow right-click on folder or file to get the path (could go to location bar for URL, but not for folder, so add this too)

 # To-dos related to context-aware power-use or web-desktop interaction but beyond current scope of atyourcommand

 1. https://github.com/piroor/ctxextensions (restartless and to AMO?);